-Students who plan to retake a course should first consult with an academic advisor and a financial aid advisor.
+Students who plan to retake a course should first consult with an Student Success Coach and a financial aid advisor.
 Students planning to transfer to another college are urged to check that college's course retake/repeat policy as it may differ and your transfer admission grade point average could be different.